-As of March 31, 2010, the Company had \$75 million of outstanding variable-rate borrowings under a 5-year \$150 million revolving facility that matures on September 29, 2011.
-The variable-rate benchmark was 3-month LIBOR.
-The Company has two interest-rate swaps to convert its existing and forecasted variable-rate borrowing needs to fixed rates that terminate on October 4, 2010.
+As of September 30, 2010, the Company had \$75 million of outstanding variable-rate borrowings under a 5-year \$150 million revolving facility that matures on September 29, 2011.
+The variable-rate benchmark was 1-month LIBOR.
+The Company had two interest-rate swaps to convert its existing and forecasted variable-rate borrowing needs to fixed rates that expired on October 4, 2010.

-During the three months ended March 31, 2009, the Company elected 1-month LIBOR as the variable-rate benchmark for its revolving facility.
+During the nine months ended September 30, 2009, the Company elected 1-month LIBOR as the variable-rate benchmark for its revolving facility.
 The Company also amended its interest rate swap on the \$75 million notional amount from 3-month LIBOR to 1-month LIBOR.
 This basis swap did not impact the maturity date of or the accounting for the interest rate swap.

-Although the Company believes that these interest rate swaps will mitigate the risk of variability in future cash flows associated with existing and forecasted variable rate borrowings during the term of the swaps, neither swap qualifies for hedge accounting.
-Accordingly, the loss resulting from the change in fair value of the interest rate swaps for the three months ended March 31, 2010 and 2009 of \$0.2 million and \$0.4 million, respectively, is reflected as expense in other income (expense), net in the accompanying condensed consolidated statements of operations.
+Although the Company believes that these interest rate swaps mitigated the risk of variability in future cash flows associated with existing and forecasted variable rate borrowings during the term of the swaps, neither swap qualified for hedge accounting.
+Accordingly, the loss resulting from the change in fair value of the interest rate swaps for the three months ended September 30, 2010 and 2009 of less than \$0.1 million and \$0.7 million, respectively, is reflected as expense in other, net in the accompanying condensed consolidated statements of operations.
+The loss resulting from the change in fair value of the interest rate swaps for the nine months ended September 30, 2010 and 2009 of \$0.2 million and \$1.4 million, respectively, is reflected as expense in other, net in the accompanying condensed consolidated statements of operations.